 After you’ve written your content, you want to ensure that you follow the best practices for SEO copywriting.

 SEO copywriting is the practice of writing for the web in such a way that you can get traffic to your website.

 It involves a few key ideas.

-Keep posts short and easy to read: As you know from your own online experience, no one actually reads online content.
-We scan.
-Using headings and subheadings, bold text for emphasis, bullets and numbered lists, and short paragraphs are all standard practice online because they invite your readers to scan your content.
-This helps to keep people on your site and increases what’s known as “dwell time,” which is one of the factors that Google considers when deciding which sites to show in the search results.
+Keep posts short and easy to read: As you know from your own online experience, no one actually reads online content – we scan.
+Using headings and subheadings, bold text for emphasis, bullets and numbered lists and short paragraphs are all standard practice online because they invite your readers to scan your content.
+This helps keep people on your site and increases what’s known as “dwell time,” which is one factor that Google considers when deciding which sites to show in the search results.

 Use images: All websites benefit from the use of images.
 They break up your text and add a nice visual element.
 They can enhance your message.
 Plus, they help with SEO because your site can also show up in image searches.